dmwarren/nirvana/README.md

 define ('FILESYSTEM_CHARSET', 'UTF-8');
  ```

-- Run nirvana.py migrate
+- Run nirvana.py migrate.
-   Run migration and show item ID numbers as they are migrated.

 - Wait.

-**Warning**: Don't access ZenPhoto with a browser or any other user agent while this script is running.
-If ZenPhoto wakes up during this surgery it will see inconsistencies between the filesystem and database and attempt to reconcile the two, rendering your ZenPhoto database useless.
+**Warning**: Don't access ZenPhoto with a browser or any other user agent during migration.
+If you do, ZenPhoto will attempt to reconcile the inconsistent filesystem state with the inconsistent database state, and you'll have to start from scratch.